 Blog

-Struggling with data classification in your financial institution?
-Metomic's automated solution simplifies the process, ensuring compliance with regulations like GDPR and NYDFS Part 500.
+Need help with data classification for your financial institution, including SaaS apps like Google Drive?
+Metomic automates the process and ensures compliance with regulations such as GDPR and NYDFS Part 500.

 Download